Organizing across PA to restore real-world connection & build stronger communities.

 Join us

 We are not anti-technology.
-When used with intention and purpose, we believe it can be a powerful tool.
-And, we also believe childhood needs to be protected in our increasingly digital world.
+When used with intention and purpose, we believe tech can be a powerful tool.
+We also believe childhood needs to be protected in an increasingly digital world.

-While technology continues to advance faster than society can adapt, the power of collective action remains our greatest tool for change.
+While technology continues to advance faster than society can adapt, collective action remains our greatest tool for change.

 We are pushing back against the screen-based childhood.